Non-destructive testing (NDT) at Technomix.

 • Metal processing and heat treatment

-The specific design of the inspection depends on the material, electrical conductivity, component geometry and the respective inspection requirements.
+The specific design of the inspection depends on the material, density, material thickness, component geometry, and the respective inspection requirements.

-Eddy current testing is carried out in accordance with the applicable international standards and customer specifications, for example according to DIN EN ISO 15548 or comparable rule sets.
+Eddy current testing is performed in accordance with the relevant international standards and customer specifications, such as DIN EN ISO 15548 or comparable regulations.

-Qualification of inspection personnel is based on applicable requirements, for example according to DIN EN ISO 9712.
+The qualification of testing personnel is based on the applicable requirements, such as those specified in DIN EN ISO 9712.

 Contact & consultation on eddy current testing

-Would you like to clarify whether eddy current testing is suitable for your component or application?
+Would you like to determine whether eddy current testing is suitable for your component or application?

-We will be happy to support you in assessing your inspection requirements, selecting suitable inspection procedures and parameters, and performing the test in a norm-compliant way according to specifications and customer requirements.
-Send us your technical documents or align directly with our team – we review feasibility and give you a transparent assessment of inspection effort and boundary conditions.
+We’d be happy to assist you in evaluating your testing requirements, selecting suitable testing methods and parameters, and ensuring compliance with standards, specifications, and customer requirements.
+Send us your technical documentation or coordinate directly with our team – we’ll assess feasibility and provide you with a transparent estimate of testing costs and conditions.